frabjous/fregeifier/README.md

 Templates are fussy.
 There must be exactly one space between the “`%`” and the “`F`”.

-The file `default-template.tex` can be consulted for comparison, and/or directly copied and modified to suits one’s needs (e.g., specify different math fonts, always load certain packages, etc.)
+The file `default-template.tex` can be consulted for comparison, and/or directly copied and modified to suit one’s needs (e.g., specify different math fonts, always load certain packages, etc.)

 Moreover, if “`xelatex`” or “`lualatex`” are found in the code (most likely in another comment), they will be used in place of `pdflatex` to create the converted images.